malachi-iot/embr-coap/test/rtos/esp32/peripheral/README.md

-# observer-subject + streambuf boilerplate app
+# Peripheral

+This app started as a boilerplate for observer-subject + streambuf boilerplate, but has grown out of that scope

-A good starting point for a full CoAP app
+Still, it's a good starting point for a full CoAP app

 ## Test Results